numba/numba/docs/source/developer/numba-runtime.rst

 Quirks
 ------

-All NRT routines currently initializes refcount to 0, because the compiler relies on variable binding for doing incref/decref.
-Every value is bound to a variable in the Numba IR.

 Since the `refcount optimization pass <nrt-refct-opt-pass_>`_ requires LLVM function optimization pass, the pass works on the LLVM IR as text.
 The optimized IR is then materialized again as a new LLVM in-memory bitcode object.